How Can Pain and Spine Specialists Help Your Sciatic Pain?

 Treatments for Sciatica

 There are some therapies to do to relieve sciatica pain.
 For most, sciatica will respond to self-care measures.
 Although resting a day or so can offer some relief, prolonged inactivity can make the symptoms of sciatica worse.
 Some self-care treatments can include alternating hot and cold packs, stretching, and over-the-counter medications.
-If self-care options do not provide relief, there are some other options, a healthcare professional may recommend including medications, physical therapy, steroid injections, durable medical equipment or surgical options.
+If self-care options do not provide relief, there are some other options, a healthcare professional may recommend including medications, physical therapy, steroid injections, durable medical equipment, or surgical options.